When Dog Doors Meet Sliding Glass Doors

 Need an electronic solution for your sliding glass?

 We have a few products to consider.
-Most will require your pet to wear a collar key to signal the flap to unlock.
-We have a microchip option for small dogs or cats.
-These are the best solutions to keeping unwanted critters from entering your home!
+Most will require your pet to wear a collar key to signal the automatic flap to unlock.
+We also have microchip options for small dogs or cats.
+These are the best pet door solutions to keeping unwanted critters from entering your home!

 Deciding on single or dual pane?